 It is essential that faculty address students' fears, misinformation, or prejudices in regard to caring for patients with infectious diseases.
-In those instances where students are apprehensive or refuse to participate in caring for those patients, faculty will provide additional education and counseling.
-If refusal persists, career counseling should be considered to determine whether the student should continue to pursue a career in nursing.
+In those instances where students are apprehensive or refuse to

 Students who have open lesions or weeping dermatitis or who are immunosuppressed should refrain from all direct patient care.
 Students with any transmissible infection are not allowed to attend clinical.